 Dani Nichols - Therapeutic Riding Instructor: Dani is a lifelong cowgirl with a passion for horses and the outdoors.
-She became a PATH International certified Therapeutic Riding Instructor in 2010, and worked at a PATH-accredited center in Oceanside, California for four years before moving to Bend and teaching at Healing Reins and earning her Equine Specialist in Mental Health and Learning certification in 2015.
+She became a PATH International certified Therapeutic Riding Instructor in 2010, and worked at a PATH-accredited center in Oceanside, California for four years before moving to Bend.
+Dani enjoys teaching at Healing Reins and earned her Equine Specialist in Mental Health and Learning certification in 2015.
 Dani grew up on a cattle ranch in Klamath County, Oregon and worked for four years as a wrangler for a horse camp and ranch in The Dalles, Oregon.
-She has a Bachelor’s degree in journalism and when she’s not teaching at Healing Reins, she works as a writer and editor.
+She has a Bachelor's degree in journalism and when she's not teaching at Healing Reins, she works as a writer and editor.
 Dani loves cooking, outdoor adventures and spending time with her husband and young daughter.

-Emily Mosman – Adaptive Riding Instructor: Emily was born and raised in Oregon.
+Emily Mosman - Therapeutic Riding Instructor: Emily was born and raised in Oregon.
 She started riding at the age of five, began competing at nine, and got her first horse for her 15th birthday.
 She was involved in 4H and OHSET, where she enjoyed helping the kids learn how to work with horses.
 Emily graduated with a Bachelor’s degree in Psychology with a minor in Spanish.
 She volunteered at Healing Reins for a year before becoming an Instructor-in-Training, and began instructing classes of her own in the summer of 2015.
 She has since become a PATH-certified Therapeutic Riding Instructor and Equine Specialist in Mental Health and Learning and is beyond excited to be part of the Healing Reins staff, with the opportunity to combine her passion for horses and working with people.
-In Emily’s free time she likes to ride her horse, hike around central Oregon and is learning to swing dance!
+In Emily's free time she likes to ride her horse, hike around central Oregon and is learning to swing dance!